 Museum of Contemporary Art: The moCa focuses on contemporary art and, therefore, has rotating exhibits that keep the space fresh and current – and it’s free!

 Cleveland History Center: Sharing the history of Northeast Ohio, the Cleveland History Center displays a nice collection of engaging artifacts, including exhibits that focus on the industrial and social history of the region.
 The center is a branch of the Western Reserve Historical Society and visiting is one of the fun things to do in Cleveland with kids – and adults!
 Buy your Skip the Line Ticket now!

-Cleveland Botanical Gardens: Featuring a glasshouse conservatory that houses hundreds of plants, animals and butterflies, the Cleveland Botanical Garden is a beautiful place to visit in the city.
+Cleveland Botanical Gardens: Featuring a glasshouse conservatory that is home to hundreds of plants, animals and butterflies, the Cleveland Botanical Garden is a peaceful place to visit in the city.

 Cleveland Cultural Gardens

 Located within Rockefeller Park, the Cleveland Cultural Gardens are dedicated to the many immigrants that have helped shape the United States and Cleveland, more specifically.
 Consisting of 33 unique gardens and statues along Martin Luther King Jr Drive, the gardens honor the heritage of Cleveland’s diverse community.